Effects of nuclear matter properties in neutron star mergers: Simulation setup

 We estimate the relevance of neutrino heating based on the net timescale of the neutrino heating $\tau_\nu$.
 It is given by the ratio of the conserved internal energy density $\tau = E - D$ and the local net neutrino heating rate $Q_\nu = Q_\nu^{\text{M0}} - Q_\nu^{\text{Leak}}$:

 where $\alpha$ is the lapse function.

 The properties of the ejecta are extracted on a detection sphere with a radius of \unit[300]{km}.
 The Bernoulli criterion is used to determine whether a fluid element is unbound.
 It is defined by $-h u_t > h_\infty$, where $h_\infty = \lim_{\rho, T \rightarrow 0} h$ is the asymptotic specific enthalpy \citet{Foucart2021a}.
 Accordingly, the asymptotic velocity of an ejected fluid element is defined as $v_\infty = \sqrt{ 1 - \left(\frac{h_\infty}{h u_t}\right)^2}$.
 This criterion is less restrictive than the geodesic criterion $- u_t > 1$, which does not take the ejecta's thermal and binding energy into account.
 Typically, the ejection rate of matter meeting the geodesic criterion stops after $\sim$ \unit[10]{ms} post-merger and roughly corresponds to the fluid elements ejected by dynamical processes (see \cref{sec:ejecta_properties} for further discussion).
 Therefore, we define fluid elements fulfilling the geodesic criterion as dynamical ejecta \cite[the same convention is used by ][]{Nedora2021b, Combi2023a}.
 Ejecta that only satisfy the Bernoulli, but not the geodesic criterion are defined as disk ejecta.
+The extraction radius of \unit[300]{km} ensures that the remnant accretion-disk system is fully contained (the disk typically extends to $\sim \unit[100]{km}$) but is small enough for different bursts of ejecta to be resolved.
+If instead a much larger extraction radius is chosen, the time at which ejected material is registered depends more on the ejecta velocity than on the time of ejection, which hinders the identification of different ejecta components.
 For an in-depth discussion of different ejection criteria and their impact see, \eg, \citet{Foucart2021a}.

 To extract \ac{GW} waveforms and spectra we employ the Newman-Penrose scalar $\Psi_4$ \citep{Newman1962a}, following Sect.
 5 of \citet{Hinder2013a} for its practical implementation.
 The second time derivative of the \ac{GW} strain polarization components $\ddot{h}_+$ and $\ddot{h}_\times$ can be related to $\Psi_4$ by: